Art and Artificial Intelligence

 The workshop covers among others the following topics and activities:

-This 3 hours workshop is suited for pupils from 5e or 4e (14 to 16 years old).
+This 3-hour workshop is suited for pupils from 6e to 4e (13 to 16 years old).
+An adapted version for older classes (3e to 1e) is also available for booking.

 No prior knowledge of coding or computer science needed.